 Finding the Right Experience and Approach

 Bringing in a partner that is experienced in the many areas of IT modernization is the safest of the three options, but your mode of engagement with this third party directly relates to the benefits your enterprise will enjoy.
 The best advice I can offer is to look for a provider who views modernization from a business perspective, not merely as a technical effort.
 Most providers will tout their technical expertise (we at effectual do too), but the reality is that nearly all competent providers have people with the same certifications.
 Technical certifications are no longer the differentiator they used to be.
 When you are interviewing these teams, ask how they plan to interact across your various enterprise teams outside of IT.
-If they look puzzled, or don’t have an answer, you know that they are not a business solution provider.
+If they look puzzled or don’t have an answer, you know that they are not a business solution provider.

-Once you have an idea around who is able to help with your modernization efforts, you need to make a decision regarding the methodology that will best suit your enterprise.
+Once you have an idea of who is able to help with your modernization efforts, you need to make a decision regarding the methodology that will best suit your enterprise.
 One possible route is to completely turn the effort over to the outsourced team.
 While this is a fairly risk-free approach that leaves you with transformed IT when the project is over, you don’t gain any of the expertise required to manage your environment moving forward.
 I’ve found that the greatest benefits are realized when an enterprise and their provider partner together on the solution.